-MoDOT's priority is to keep customers and employees safe.
-The greatest challenge to this is the recurring frequency of fatal and serious injury crashes on Missouri roadways.
-MoDOT utilizes crash data to identify the most common contributing circumstances of severe crashes.
-By identifying behaviors and characteristics most associated with these crashes, MoDOT can make more informed decisions to address the problem.
-While the most common causes are related to human behavior, MoDOT can help implement solutions through education, enforcement, engineering and emergency response to minimize poor decisions and their potential impact.
+By identifying behaviors and characteristics most associated with severe crashes, MoDOT can make more informed decisions to improve safety.
+While the most common causes are related to human behavior, MoDOT can help implement solutions through education, enforcement, engineering and emergency response.